 (1) the identity of the commodity in the package, unless the commodity can be easily identified through the wrapper or container;

 (2) the net quantity in terms of weight, measure, or count;

 (3) the name and address of the manufacturer, packer, or distributor, if the packages were not produced on the premises where they are offered, exposed, or held for sale; and

 (4) the unit price, if the packages are part of a lot containing random weight packages of the same commodity.

 (b) This section is not intended to conflict with the packaging requirements of the Department of Agriculture.
 If a conflict occurs, the laws and rules of the Department of Agriculture govern.

-(c) Firewood sold or distributed across state boundaries or more than 100 miles from its origin must include information regarding the harvest locations of the wood by county and state on each label or wrapper.
+(c) Firewood sold or distributed in this state must include information regarding the harvest locations of the wood by county or counties and state on each label or wrapper.

 When a packaged commodity is advertised with its retail price, the quantity declaration that appears on the package must also appear in the advertisement.

 The director shall inspect light capacity scales in retail establishments such as grocery stores, other retail food establishments, or hardware stores, not more often than once every 36 months except when (1) the owner requests an inspection, (2) when the scale is inspected as part of an investigation, or (3) when the scale has been repaired.